bsipocz/nddata/docs/index.rst

 =============

 This is an affiliated package for the AstroPy package.
-The documentation for this package is here:
+The documentation for this package will be here sometime...

 .. toctree::
   :maxdepth: 2

-  packagename/index.rst
+  nddata/index.rst

 .. note:: The layout of this directory is simply a suggestion.
 To follow
           traditional practice, do *not* edit this page, but instead place